briansimiyuj/doctor-appointment-app/README.md

   1. Create a Profile Page and mount it on Script component and provide a route for it
   2. Wrap the the routes in Script component with the ProfileContext provider as the parent component
-  3. Create a Profile Image component and mount it on Profile page
+  3. Retrieve `isEditing` and `profile` states from the `ProfileContext`
+  4. Retrieve `isAuthenticated` state from the `LoginContext`
+  5. If `isAuthenticated` is false, mount NotFound Page
+  6. If `profile` is null;
     a.
+Display a message to the user that their profile is not found and they should create a new profile
+    b.
+Create a button to open edit profile modal by setting `isEditing` to true
+    c.
+If `isEditing` is true, display the edit profile modal

+  7. If `profile` is not null;
+    a.
+If `isEditing` is true, display the edit profile modal otherwise display the profile data

+  8. Create a Profile Image component and mount it on Profile page
+    a.
 Get the user profile image from the ProfileContext and display it

-  4. Create a Profile Info component and mount it on Profile page
+  9. Create a Profile Info component and mount it on Profile page
     a.
 Get the user profile name from the ProfileContext and display it
     b.
 Create a Profile Contact component and mount it on Profile Info component
       i.
 Fill the contact details from the ProfileContext and display it